gatsbyjs/gatsby/docs/docs/graphql-reference.md

 `Children's Anthology of Monsters` and `Break with Banshee` both have the same date (`1992-01-02`) but in the first query (only one sort field) the latter comes after the first.
 The additional sorting on the `title` puts `Break with Banshee` in the right order.

+By default, sort `fields` will be sorted in ascending order.
+Optionally, you can specify a sort `order` per field by providing an array of `ASC` (for ascending) or `DESC` (for descending) values.
+For example, to sort by `frontmatter.date` in ascending order, and additionally by `frontmatter.title` in descending order, you would use `sort: { fields: [frontmatter___date, frontmatter___title], order: [ASC, DESC] }`.
+Note that if you only provide a single sort `order` value, this will affect the first sort field only, the rest will be sorted in default ascending order.

 ## Format

 ### Dates